ddc-java-10/android-project-proposal-amberrz/docs/index.md

 * Timed Calls will send a minute warning before the call ends.

-* The User is able to use Timed Calls on other apps that content to their contacts.
+* Timed calls will suggest you to time the call if its past 8p.m..

 ## Persistent data

-* Timed Calls will notify you if you would want the call to be timed when its past 8p.m.

-* Timed Calls notify you to have access to your contacts.
+* Notify you to have access to your contacts.

-* Timed Calls will notify you if next time this contact calls you it will automatically set the previous time you have set.
+* Notified the end of call minute before it ends.

 ## Device/external services

+* access to contact list
-* Contacts
+* access to camera

 ## Stretch goals/possible enhancements